abezuglov/bigdatabook/chapters/mapreduce_chapter.md

 ```
 Your task is to create a MapReduce job that will return friends in common between two users:
 ```
-A B [D]
+A B [D,E]
-B C []
+B C [A]
 ```
 3. Implement `SELECT * FROM <table> WHERE <condition>` with MapReduce.
 4. Implement `SELECT MAX(<field>) FROM <table> GROUP BY <field>` with MapReduce.
+5. Implement inner join between two tables with MapReduce.
-5. One method for computing Pi (even though not the most efficient) generates a number of points in a square with side = 2.
+6. One method for computing Pi (even though not the most efficient) generates a number of points in a square with side = 2.
 Suppose a circle with radius 1 is inscribed into the square and out of 100 points generated, 75 lay on the circle.
 Then, `4*75/10 ~= 3` approximates Pi.
 Write MapReduce code that implements the method.
 Hint: make mappers generate the points and reducer count the ratio.
-6. Write MapReduce code to implement matrix multiplication.
+7. Write MapReduce code to implement matrix multiplication.